Baby Sleep Coaching Orange County | The Parenthood Project Book a Sleep Clarity Call

 My baby used to sleep.
 Now they don't.
 What happened?

-Regressions, developmental leaps, illness, travel, schedule shifts, transitions out of a previous sleep arrangement—any of these can disrupt previously good sleep.
+Regressions, developmental leaps, illness, travel, schedule shifts, transitions out of a previous sleep arrangement — any of these can disrupt good sleep.
 The reason matters.
-The data will tell us what's happening, and from there we can decide what shifts back into rhythm versus what's actually a new developmental window asking for a new approach.
+The data tells us what's happening, and from there we decide what shifts back into rhythm versus what's a new developmental window asking for a new approach.

 We used the SNOO and now the crib transition is a disaster.

-This is incredibly common, and you're not starting from scratch—even if it feels that way.
-The SNOO was doing a lot of the regulating work for your baby: the motion, the swaddle, the white noise.
+Incredibly common, and you're not starting from scratch even if it feels that way.
+The SNOO was doing a lot of the regulating work — the motion, the swaddle, the white noise.
 When that's removed, your baby has to learn to do some of that work themselves, in a different environment.
-That's not a personal failure or a "bad habit"—it's just physiology meeting a transition.
+That's not a bad habit — it's physiology meeting a transition.
+We teach you what the SNOO was providing, build the skills your baby needs in the new environment, and hold the transition with consistency.
+Most families here fit Full Support or the Deep Dive.

 I'm worried I've created bad habits with rocking, nursing, or bedsharing.